wemrysi/quasar/CHANGELOG/revision.md

-- Implement 99% of all MapFuncs
+- Implement 99% of all MapFuncs for SparkCore